JohnJohnstone/recipe-dl/README.md

 Python library and command-line application for downloading recipes.

-recipe-dl currently utilises plugins written in python that scrape specific websites for recipes.
+recipe-dl currently utilises plugins written in python that scrape specific websites.

 ## Install